 Organiser: Kakolum Association for Development Cooperation

-Kakolum Association for Development Cooperation, an organisation that promotes responsible cooperation
+The Kakolum Development Cooperation Association, an organisation which promotes responsible cooperation

 In Diola, the main language of Kafountine, ‘kakolum’ is the word for ‘footprint’.
-Intending to leave their mark, the organisation was established in 2017 as a result of the link between its creators and the communities in the Casamance region.
-The organisation promotes responsible cooperation in which the project beneficiaries have a principal role in the significance and execution of the project.
+Intending to leave their mark and make a difference, the organisation was established in 2017 thanks to a connection between its creators and the communities in the Casamance region.
+The organisation promotes responsible cooperation in which the project beneficiaries have a principal role in the goals and execution of the project.
 The main aim of the association is help improve the quality of life of the population of the Senegalese region of Casamance.
-The Kakolum Association for Development Cooperation focuses its attention on women and promotes labour market integration, sustainable agriculture and food security.
+The organisation focuses its attention on safeguarding, promoting, and defending the rights of women, sustainable agriculture, food security and environmental conservation.

 Links of interest: